 Oil prices have been partly supported of late by tensions in the Middle East which have fueled concerns about the safety of oil supplies flowing from the region.
 And sanctions against Iran have hampered the Islamic Republic's ability to sell its oil.

-On Saturday, while on a visit in Germany, Vice President Joe Biden said Washington was ready for direct talks with Iran over its nuclear program, which Teheran insists is only for peaceful purposes.
+U.S. Vice President Joe Biden indicated a possible change in approach.
+On Saturday, while on a visit in Germany, Biden said Washington was ready for direct talks with Iran over its nuclear program, which Teheran insists is only for peaceful purposes.
 The Iranian foreign minister on Sunday welcomed Biden's gesture but did not commit to taking up the offer.

-Negotiations between Iran and the five permanent members of the U.N.
-Security Council plus Germany have made little progress and analysts welcomed the possibility of direct talks.
+Negotiations between Iran and the five permanent members of the U.S. Security Council plus Germany have made little progress and analysts welcomed the possibility of direct talks.

 "It seems that small steps in that direction have started," said Olivier Jakob of Petromatrix in Switzerland.
 "The U.S. had its election, Israel had its election but Iran still needs to go through its elections in June and that could still be a delay in the formal process but already a small change of dynamics will be important."

 A stronger dollar also hurt oil prices by making crude more expensive — and a less appealing investment — for traders using other currencies.
 On Monday, the euro was down to $1.3559 from $1.3652 late Friday.